chanzuckerberg/meta-kg-api-documentation/persons.md

 `https://meta-api.staging.meta-infra.org/person?filter=organization.name:Cornell+University`

 ### Sorting results

-Results can be order by adding a `sort` parameter to the query string, with the value in the format `field:direction` where direction is either `ASC` or `DESC`.
+Order results by adding a `sort` parameter to the query string, with the value in the format `field:direction` where direction is either `ASC` or `DESC`.

 Results can be sorted by `person.name`.

 ##### Example
 Sort results by descending name:

 `https://meta-api.staging.meta-infra.org/person?sort=person.name:DESC`

 ### Pagination

-The API by default returns 20 results per page.
-You can change this by setting the `limit` parameter, but the maximum value for that is 20.
+The API by default returns 500 results per page.
+You can change this by setting the `limit` parameter, but the maximum value for that is 500.

-You can go to different pages of the results by adding a `rowStart` parameter to the query string.
-The default number of results per page in the API is 20, so to access page 2, 3, 4, etc., you would specify `rowStart=20`, `rowStart=40`, `rowStart=60`, and so on.
+To go to a different page of the results, add a `rowStart` parameter to the query string.
+The default number of results per page in the API is 500, so to access page 2, 3, 4, etc., you would specify `rowStart=500`,`rowStart=1000`, and so on.

 ##### Example
 To get page four of the results:

 `https://meta-api.staging.meta-infra.org/person?rowStart=60`

 ### Text queries within persons
 Text queries are useful for when you are looking for terms within the concepts related to a person.

 #### Querying concepts related to a person

-You can do a text query against concept names, matching concepts of works the people are contributors on,  by adding a `keyword` parameter to the query string.
-This will search for Pubmed and CRE3 concepts only.
+Querying by keywords will match keywords of works associated with the person.
+Add a`keyword` parameter to the query string.

 ##### Example
 `https://meta-api.staging.meta-infra.org/person?keyword=space+walk`

 ## API error response